 - Determine whether your proceeding requires in-person coverage.
 In areas where there are challenges sourcing in-person coverage with a stenographer, digital reporters provide additional in-person coverage resources for our clients.

 - Make sure the job is suited for a digital reporter.
-If you desire a realtime feed and immediate rough transcript, then your proceeding must be handled by a qualified realtime stenographer or voice writer.
+If you desire a realtime feed and an immediate rough transcript, then your proceeding must be handled by a qualified realtime stenographer or voice writer.

 - Check the laws in your state.
 Jurisdictions have different rules regarding transcript admissibility and before whom legal proceedings can take place.